Patents fact sheet

 When is an invention patentable?

 To be patentable, an invention must meet certain criteria.
 In Australia, a standard patent requires the invention to be novel and inventive.
-For an innovation patent, the invention must be novel and innovative.

 - Defining Novelty – The invention must be novel (new) when compared with any information made available through a published document or use, or other public disclosure anywhere in the world before the priority date of the patent application.